-Deus Ex Machina Definition
+Definition of Deus Ex Machina

-The term deus ex machina refers to the circumstance where an implausible concept or a divine character is introduced into a storyline for the purpose of resolving its conflict and procuring an interesting outcome.
+The term deus ex machina refers to the circumstance where an implausible concept or a divine character is introduced into a storyline, for the purpose of resolving its conflict and procuring an interesting outcome.

-The term is Latin for “god out of the machine” and has its origins in ancient Greek theatre.
+The term is Latin for “god out of the machine,” and has its origins in ancient Greek theatre.
 It denotes scenes in which a crane (machine) was used to lower actors or statues playing a god or gods (deus) onto the stage to set things right, usually near the end of the play.

 Deus ex machinas are solutions.
 They are not to be seen as unexpected twists and turns in the storyline that end up making things worse, and not as something that contributes towards changing the understanding of the story.
-Further, it must be shown that the problem solved by a deus ex machina is one that is unsolvable or hopeless.
+Further, it must be shown that the problem solved by a deus ex machina is one that is unsolvable or otherwise hopeless.

 It is also that they are sudden or unexpected.
-This means that the inherent capacity of deus ex machina to solve the mystery is not apparent till the time the device is actually employed to procure a viable ending for the plot.
+This means that the inherent capacity of deus ex machina to solve the mystery is not apparent until the time the device is actually employed to procure a viable ending for the plot.
 However, if some other type of intervention – like common sense – could have been employed to procure the same result, then no matter how sudden the solution is, it would not be termed as deus ex machina.

 Euripides was one of the most prominent users of deus ex machina.
 Some scholars believe that he was the first writer to employ the device in his tragedies.
-His work is often met with criticism for the way he structured his plot and for his underlying ideas.
+His work is often met with criticism for the way he structured his plots, and for his underlying ideas.

 Deus Ex Machina Examples

-Andromache: In the end of the play, Thetis the sea goddess appears to Peleus.
+In the end of the play, Thetis the sea goddess appears to Peleus.
 She comes to take Peleus back with her to her ocean home.
 The play ends with Peleus going with Thetis his wife, into the ocean.

-Helen: Theoclymenos is furious when Helen and Menelaus trick him and run away together.
+Theoclymenos is furious when Helen and Menelaus trick him and run away together.
 In consequence, he tries to murder his sister for not telling him that Menelaus was not dead.
-The demi-gods Castor and Polydeuces, Helen’s brothers and sons of Zeus and Leda, appear astonishingly to interrupt.
+The demi-gods Castor and Polydeuces – Helen’s brothers, and sons of Zeus and Leda – appear astonishingly to interrupt.

-Functions of Deus Ex Machina
+Function of Deus Ex Machina

 The tool of deus ex machina remains a popular one even today, being employed in modern films, novels, and short stories.
 However the scope of the term has been effectively widened to present it as a multifaceted tool.